Outgoing webhooks

 Requirements

-2xxwithin 5 seconds.
-Anything slower is treated as a failure and is not retried. - Org-admin role.
-Only admins can save the webhook URL or fire the test button.
+• Five-second response budget.
+Your handler must respond 2xx within 5 seconds.
+Anything slower is treated as a failure and is not retried.

 Configure the endpoint